 - The traps of linear thinking

-- A BA technique for external environment analysis
+- Conducting external environment analysis

-- Techniques and Concepts: A range of systems techniques and concepts including:
+Overview of a range of systems techniques and concepts including:

-- Rich pictures
+- Rich Picture

-- Multiple cause diagrams
+- Multiple Cause Diagram

-- Causal loops.
+- Feedback & Causal Loops

 Each delegate receives a printed copy of the Blackmetric Course Manual which contains a concise summary of the course.